analysiscenter/batchflow/docs/intro/parallel.rst

 The ``inbatch_parallel`` decorator allows to run a method in parallel::

-   from dataset import Batch, inbatch_parallel, action
+   from batchflow import Batch, inbatch_parallel, action

    class MyBatch(Batch):
        ...